 Index Generator is a lifesaver for researchers, students, and anyone else who has to comb through pages of literature to pull out the stuff they need from it.
 It will trim hours off of your work as long as the document you need to use is in the PDF format.
 Since most documents can be found in that wildly popular format, there's little reason not to have this program around on your computer.

 Index Generator will take a PDF book and produce a list of words with associated page numbers.
 If the book format is in some other form it must be converted to PDF (Microsoft Word offers this as a Save As option.
 OpenOffice also exports to PDF).
 Words can then be selected to be included in an index for the book.
 Individual pages of a word occurrence can be excluded or included.
 Words can be set to reference other words.
 Words can be a subheading of other words.
 Once the words have been selected, the output can be formatted to your liking.
-The index can be printed or saved as a Microsoft Word File, RTF File or Plain Text File.
+The index can be printed or saved as a Microsoft Word File, RTF File, Plain Text File or PDF File.
 The preview dialog allows coping to the clipboard for pasting into an application of your choosing.

 What's new in this version: